luxonis/robothub-examples/DepthAI_SDK/person_detection/README.md

 ## Person detection

+This App visualizes detected people on top of a color stream.

 ### Requirements
 - An "OAK-D type" device - e.g. OAK-D, OAK-D-Pro, OAK-D-S2, OAK-D-Poe or similar.
 OAK-FFC-nP type device can also work if a color sensor is inserted into slot A and a mono-pair is inserted into slots B and C.